ucla-imls-open-sci/lc-open-science-community-of-practice/README.md

 After completing this lesson, learners will be able to:

 - Identify key principles and models for open science communities of practice.
-- Strategize ways to engage researchers and support culture change on campus.
+- Strategize ways to engage researchers and promote cultural change on campus.
 - Use provided templates to plan, convene, and sustain a community of practice.
 - Implement regular outreach and training aligned with institutional goals.